pattan9955/tp/docs/team/rebeccacxy.md

 * **Minor Enhancement**: Added automatic sorting of ingredients and their tags
   * What it does: Sorts ingredients by expiry date and name, sorts expiry tags to come before user-inputted tags.
-    * Justification: A major feature of Fridgy is the ability for the user to see what ingredients are expired or expiring first.
+    * Justification: A major feature of Fridgy is the ability for the user to know what ingredients are expired or expiring first.
+The sort functionality enables them to view ingredients which expire the earliest at the top of the list, indicated by the expired or expiring tag.
+It is also used in the execution of recipes to choose which ingredients to cook when there are multiple ingredients with the same name, i.e. the earliest expiring ingredient is chosen.
   * Highlights: This feature was implemented with minimal changes to existing logic and classes.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=rebeccacxy&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-17&tabOpen=true&tabType=authorship&tabAuthor=rebeccacxy&tabRepo=AY2122S1-CS2103T-W11-1%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false)